silogen/docs/docs/tutorials/resource-utilization.md

 This guide teaches you how you can observe and manage the amount of resources that your AI workloads are using.
 Follow these steps to complete find about resource utilization:

 1. Start a new AI workload to consume resources.
-2. Observe the amount of resources your AI workload is using by viewing the dashboards in SiloGen AI Resource Manager.
+2. Observe the amount of resources your AI workload is using by viewing the dashboards in AMD Resource Manager.
 3. Adjust resource quotas as needed.

 ## 1. Consume resources by running AI workloads

 To consume resources, start a new AI workload that uses GPUs.
-For example, you can run a model fine-tuning workload by following the instructions in ["Model fine-tuning"](../../core/docs/developer-center/training/fine-tuning/).
+For example, you can run a model fine-tuning workload by following the instructions in ["Model fine-tuning"](../../core/docs/workbench/training/fine-tuning/).
 Once the workload has started, navigate to the `Projects` page, select your project, and observe the number of GPUs and the amount of VRAM the workload is using.

 See the example below: